Bgoode161/Control-Panel-for-MMORPG-Admin-TestTask-/README.md

+This project was created as an entrance test task for admission in practical course by TopJava.ru.
-This project involved implementing the backend logic for a web application.
+The task was to build backend logic for a REST API app.